ueberdosis/hocuspocus/docs/server/hooks.md

 ### onDisconnect

-The `onDisconnect` hook is called when a connection is terminated.
+The `onDisconnect` hooks are called when a connection is terminated.
 It should return a Promise.

 **Hook payload**